Job Prospects... At a glance

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Two years after completing a Level 4 Certificate in Tourism, most graduates were in employment, while relatively few were in further study.
-A few were overseas, and relatively many were receiving a benefit.
-The median salary was around $30,700 two years after completion.
+Three years after completing a Level 4 Certificate in Tourism, most graduates were in employment, while relatively few were in further study.
+A few were overseas.
+The median salary was around $37,000 three years after completion.

-The number of online job advertisements for tourism and travel advisers has lagged behind the overall average since 2008.
-In April 2016, the number of ads was still slightly lower than it was in April 2008.
+The number of online job advertisements for tourism and travel advisers has lagged behind the overall average since 2011.

 Jobs advertised chart